LittleYenMin/venue-location-nodejs/Readme.md

 ## Description
 I'm using the CSV file as the local database.

+I want to make this project easy to deploy and test, so I choose CSV as my local database and not using SQLite or the other RDBMS.

+I focus on integrate the something fun and make code simple and easy to understand.

 To implement the update location feature it's kind of cost my time, so I just left it.

-Let's talking about using CSV file as Database, because I want to make this project it's easy to deploy and test.

-So, I focus on integrate the something fun and make code simple to understand.

 ## What Can this do?
 - Retrieve a list of locations by country